A week into easing, uncertainty over China virus direction

 The only numbers the National Health Commission is currently reporting are confirmed cases detected in public testing facilities where symptoms are displayed.
 Many people also test at home, and any positive results there would also not be captured.

-While China claimed zero COVID was superior in keeping numbers of cases and deaths far lower than other nations, those government-supplied figures have not been independently verified, and questions have been raised about whether the ruling party has sought to minimize the impact.
+The government stopped announcing asymptomatic case totals earlier this week, saying an accurate count was impossible.

-China has recorded just 5,235 deaths — compared with 1.1 million in the United States.
-However, China has traditionally given higher priority to contributing conditions such as heart disease in determining whether a person died of COVID-19 or not.
+China’s official death toll remains low, with just 5,235 deaths — compared with 1.1 million in the United States.
+However, public health experts caution that such statistics can’t be directly compared.

+Chinese health authorities count only those who died directly from COVID-19, excluding those whose underlying conditions were worsened by the virus.
+In many other countries, guidelines stipulate that any death where COVID-19 is a factor or contributor is counted as a COVID-related death.

+Experts say this has been the longstanding practice in China, but questions have been raised at times about whether officials have sought to minimize the figures.

 President Xi Jinping’s government is still officially committed to stopping virus transmission.
 But the latest moves suggest the party will tolerate more cases without quarantines or shutting down travel or businesses.